VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

     time.sleep(0.5)

 ```
+The next step for my modification was to make a CSS tracker based on the ISS tracker.
+It was pretty hard.

 making a full CSS tracker code with latlon based on the ISS tracker
 making the ISS or CSS tracker